Take Advantage of Our Telehealth Services in Louisville, KY

 Our History

 Mrs. Norton wanted to create something unique in Kentucky.
-Over 37 years later, her legacy, The Morton Center, recognizes that chemical dependency and other destructive, addictive behaviors tear families apart.
+Since 1984, her legacy, The Morton Center, recognizes that chemical dependency and other destructive, addictive behaviors tear families apart.